ryanbressler/HotPotatoFS/README.md

 ===========

 ```
+Groupcache + FUSE
+= Read-Only, Distribute, in-Memory-Caching Filesystem in Go
-HotPotato = Playing catch in a group with a FUSE/timelimit
+= Playing catch in a group with a FUSE
-Group Cache + FUSE = Read-Only, Distribute in Memory Filesystem in Go
+= HotPotato
 ```

-HotPotato is a simple read-only, in memory, FUSE filesystem used to put groupcache in front of a slow disk or network mount (nfs, s3, smb etc) on one or many machines to reduce the time needed to repeatedly read a file.
+HotPotato is a simple, read-only, in-memory-Cacheing, FUSE filesystem used to put groupcache in front of a slow disk or network mount (nfs, s3, smb etc) on one or many machines to reduce the time needed to repeatedly read a file.

 It was developed primairly for use in parralel data analysis and simulation.
-You can use it to speed up a parralel matlab, R, python etc job running via golem, qsub, gnu parralel etc without needing to rewrite the analysis code.
+You can use it to speed up a parralel R, python, matlab or whatever job running via golem, qsub, gnu parralel etc without needing to rewrite the analysis code.

 It is expermental software in an early state of development and may break.